elementor/elementor/docs/assets/dev/js/editor/document/dynamic/readme.md

    | _settings_   | `{Object}`            | **required**  | Dynamic settings to change.

 * **Examples**:
-  Example change dynamic settings for title with dynamic tag *post-date*.
+  Change dynamic settings for title with dynamic tag *post-date*.
   Assuming you have a heading with 'post-date' dynamic tag for title.

   ![widget-heading-with-dynamic-title-date](./_images/widget-heading-with-dynamic-title-date.png)